IBM-Cloud/terraform-provider-ibm/website/docs/d/is_vpc_routing_tables.html.markdown

 	- `name` - (String) The name for the default routing tables.
 	- `resource_type` - (String) The type of resource referenced.
 	- `route_table` - (String) The unique ID for the routing table.
 	- `route_direct_link_ingress` - (String) Indicates if the routing table is used to route traffic that originates from Direct Link to the VPC.
 	- `route_transit_gateway_ingress` - (String) Indicates if the routing table is used to route traffic that originates from Transit Gateway to the VPC.
 	- `route_vpc_zone_ingress` - (String)  Indicates if the routing table is used to route traffic that originates from subnets in other zones of the VPC.
-- `routes` - (String) The routes for the routing table.
+- `routes` - (List) The routes for the routing table.

   Nested scheme for `routes`:
 	- `id` - (String) The unique ID of the route.
 	- `name`-  (String) The user-defined name of the route.
-- `subnets` - (String) The subnets to which routing table is attached.
+- `subnets` - (List) The subnets to which routing table is attached.

   Nested scheme for `subnets`:
 	- `id` - (String) The unique ID of the subnet.